Tax Management India. Com

 X X X X Extracts X X X X

-..... ing the concealment of any income or any moneys or any other assets which have not been or which ought to be disclosed by the transferee for the propose of the Indian IT Act 1922 or the IT Act, 1961 or the WT Act, 1957.
+..... the transfer; and (b) facilitating the concealment of any income or any moneys or any other assets which have not been or which ought to be disclosed by the transferee for the propose of the Indian IT Act 1922 or the IT Act, 1961 or the WT Act, 1957.
 Therefore, in accordance with the provisions of s.
 269C of the IT Act, 1961, I am initiating acquisition proceedings for the above mentioned property by issue of notice under s.
 269D(1) of the IT Act, 1961."
 The computation of the value at Rs.
 29,76,000 as mentioned in the aforesaid reasons has been given on the reverse of the reasons recorded and it may also be reproduced here below for ready reference as follows: "The property S-24, Green Park Extn. measures 200 sq. yds. and is situated in a commercial area as has been reported on page 13 of the Sale Deed.
 The land is free hold and it has constructed area of over 4,800 sq. ft.
 A part of the property has been stated to be on rent with M/s Ganga Automobiles Pvt.
 Ltd., but this again is a family concern of the Vendees.
 Neither the date of tenancy nor particulars of annual rent etc. has been mentioned.
-However, the tenancy appears to be of recent creation and that too with a view to sell the property to the tenant .....
+However, the tenancy appears to be of recent creation and that too with a view to s .....

 X X X X Extracts X X X X